ydxu2025/ydxu2025.github.io/_projects/1_project_name.md

 <div class="row">
     <div class="col-12">
         <p>Large language model (LLM) training and inference systems are highly complex and rapidly evolving.
 Optimizing their efficiency remains a critical challenge, largely due to the intricate coupling among algorithms, software, and hardware.
 Moreover, the massive scale of LLM systems makes them inherently fragile: a single point of failure can disrupt the entire cluster, while a single straggler device can delay synchronization and waste substantial resources.
 These vulnerabilities underscore the importance of ensuring system reliability and stability.
-We are currently exploring three interrelated subprojects, including scale-up networks (SuperPods), reinforcement learning frameworks, and reliability issues.</p>
+We are currently exploring three interrelated subprojects, including scale-up networks (SuperPods), reinforcement learning frameworks, and reliability issues.
+We work closely with researchers from Huawei, Tencent, Alibaba, Ants and telecom companies.</p>
     </div>
 </div>